apache/beam/website/src/documentation/programming-guide.md

 #### 9.4.1.
 Window accumulation modes {#window-accumulation-modes}

-When you specify a trigger, you must also set the the window's **accumulation mode**.
+When you specify a trigger, you must also set the window's **accumulation mode**.
 When a trigger fires, it emits the current contents of the window as a pane.
 Since a trigger can fire multiple times, the accumulation mode determines whether the system *accumulates* the window panes as the trigger fires, or